-The nominating and corporate governance committee of our board of directors is currently composed of three directors: Mr. Civik, Dr. Davis and Ms. Schafer, with Ms. Schafer serving as chair of the nominating and corporate governance committee.
-Effective as of the date of the Annual Meeting, the nominating and corporate governance committee will be composed of three directors: Mr. Civik, Ms. Rhoads and Ms. Schafer, with Ms. Schafer serving as chair of the nominating and corporate governance committee.
+The nominating and corporate governance committee of our board of directors is currently composed of three directors: Mr. Civik, Ms. Rhoads and Ms. Schafer, with Ms. Schafer serving as chair of the nominating and corporate governance committee.
 All members of the nominating and corporate governance committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).